top of page

 SKU: 9781949024524-TP

 • It may not be Chinatown, but this book has as many twists and turns and will take you into a corrupt police force with David Bushman's legendary attention to detail and storytelling.
-This book will be released June 13, 2023

 • David Bushman is the author of four books, including, Murder at Teal’s Pond: Hazel Drew and the Mystery That Inspired Twin Peaks (2022), Conversations with Mark Frost (2020), Forget It, Jake, It’s Schenectady and the editor of a new Doctor Who essay book (2022).
 He is a former television curator at The Paley Center for Media and TV editor at Variety.
 He is cofounder and copresident of Fayetteville Mafia Press and Tucker DS Press.